Log Search Syntax

 *:helloFull-textSearches all log attributes for the exact string hello.

-*:hello*Full-textSearches all log attributes for strings that starts with hello.
+*:hello*Full-textSearches all log attributes for strings with hello.
 For example, hello_world.

 Multiple terms with exact match example